n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.seatable.md

 # SeaTable

-The SeaTable node allows you to automate work in SeaTable, and integrate SeaTable with other applications. n8n has built-in support for a wide range of SeaTable features, including creating, updating, deleting, updating, and getting rows.
+Use the SeaTable node to automate work in SeaTable, and integrate SeaTable with other applications. n8n has built-in support for a wide range of SeaTable features, including creating, updating, deleting, updating, and getting rows.

 On this page, you'll find a list of operations the SeaTable node supports and links to more resources.